-there are changes in the distribution of power in international system.
-These include: the relative decline in American economic after World War II; the rise of Japanese economic power; the unification of Germany and the consolidation of its position as the pre-eminent of locally dominant European power; the rise powers in many Third World regimes; the general diffusion of economic and military capabilities in the Third World; and the social mobilization of publics in the Third World.
+there are changes in the distribution of power in the international system.
+These include: the relative decline in American economic power after World War II; the rise of Japanese economic power; the unification of Germany and the consolidation of its position as the pre-eminent West European power; the rise of locally dominant powers in many Third World regimes; the general diffusion of economic and military capabilities in the Third World; and the social mobilization of publics in the Third World.
 Most significant and dramatic of the power changes, however, is the decline and perhaps collapse of Soviet power, now manifest in its economic yeakness and its withdrawal from Eastern Europe.

-38. Ibid., 2 October 1991.
+^{38.} Ibid., 2 October 1991.